Assistant Professor, Philosophy and Religious Studies and Shri Parshvanath Presidential Chair in Jain Studies

 2016–2019 Bhagwaan Mahavir/Chao Family Foundation Fellow in Jain Studies, Rice University

-My overall interest is in exploring non-anthropocentric ontologies—whether religious, secular, or scientific—to develop social ethics that extend beyond a narrow view of human, personhood, and species.
+My overall interest is in exploring non-anthropocentric ontologies—whether religious, secular, or scientific—to develop experimental ethical practices that extend beyond a narrow view of human, personhood, and species.

 My current projects include: